 Chair and Founder: Bernardine Evaristo

-British-Nigerian writer Bernardine Evaristo is the award-winning author of seven books of fiction and verse fiction including Lara, The Emperor’s Babe and Blonde Roots.
-Her latest novel, Mr Loverman, about a 74 year old Afro-Caribbean gay man living in London, was published by Penguin UK, August 2013 and Akashic Books, USA, 2014.
-All of her books explore aspects of the African diaspora: past, present, imagine, lived, travelled.
-She is an editor of anthologies and special magazine issues such as guest-editing Poetry Review in its centenary year, Britain’s leading poetry journal.
-She is also a literary critic for the national newspapers including the Guardian and Independent.
-She earned her doctorate from Goldsmiths, University of London and she is Professor of Creative Writing at Brunel University London.
-She has judged many leading literary awards and in 2012 was Chair of both the Commonwealth Short Story Prize and The Caine Prize for African Fiction.
-In 2016 she is judging The Goldsmiths Prize and the 4th Estate/Harper Collins Diversity Fiction Prize, which aims to discover more novelists of colour, who are also underrepresented in British literature.
+British-Nigerian writer Bernardine Evaristo is the award-winning author of seven books of fiction and verse fiction including Mr Loverman, Lara, The Emperor’s Babe and Blonde Roots.
+She is a literary critic and an editor of anthologies and special magazine issues such as guest-editing Poetry Review in its centenary year.
+She is Professor of Creative Writing at Brunel University London.
+She has judged and chaired many leading literary awards and in 2012 was Chair of both the Commonwealth Short Story Prize and The Caine Prize for African Fiction.
 She has won several literary awards and was made a Fellow of the Royal Society of Literature in 2004, a Fellow of the Royal Society of Arts in 2006 and she was awarded an MBE in 2009. www.bevaristo.com

 As an advocate for poets of colour, she initiated the Arts Council Free Verse report (2006) and The Complete Works (ongoing from 2008, led by Dr. Nathalie Teitler) mentoring scheme to address the (under 1%) representation of poets of colour in British poetry presses and to develop poets of colour to publication, with Spread the Word, London’s premier writer development agency, which she co-founded in 1995.
 Many of the former mentees are publishing full-length poetry collections with leading poetry publishers and have won or been nominated for many awards, including winning the prestigious Forward Prize 2014 for best first collection (Mona Arshi) and the Sunday Times Young Writer of the Year Award 2015 (Sarah Howe).
 Former mentee and BUAPP winner, Warsan Shire, collaborated with Beyonce on her latest album, Lemonade (2016), which features many of Warsan’s poems.

-Ghanaian-Jamaican writer Kwame Dawes is an award-winning poet, novelist, playwright, anthologist, musician and critic and the author of over thirty-five books, including sixteen books of poetry, the most recent being, Wheels, (Peepal Tree Press 2011).
+Ghanaian-Jamaican writer Kwame Dawes is the award-winning author of twenty-one books of poetry and numerous books of fiction, non-fiction, criticism and drama.
 He is Glenna Luschei Editor of Prairie Schooner and Chancellor’s Professor of English at the University of Nebraska-Lincoln, and a faculty member of the Pacific MFA program in Oregon.
 His many awards include the Forward Prize, an Emmy for his reporting on HIV AIDS in Jamaica, the Barnes and Nobles Writers for Writers Award, a Pushcart Prize, and a Guggenheim Fellowship.
 He is Associate Poetry Editor of Peepal Tree Press and co-founder and Program Director of Calabash International Literary Festival in Jamaica.
 His collection Duppy Conqueror, New and Selected Poems was published by Copper Canyon in 2013. http://www.kwamedawes.com/